When we moved to Arizona and suddenly didn’t have plans to move in 6-12 months, I started getting into houseplants.

 how to care for houseplants

 - Water them once a week.
 My plants all get watered on Monday.
 I have about 15 plants on the main floor of my house and it takes me probably less than 5 minutes to water them all.
 I have a plastic pitcher that we bought 6 years ago for probably $2 at Target or Walmart and it’s winning no Instagram beauty contests, but it does the job so I have no complaints.
-I usually give each plant a squirt or two of liquid fertilizer every other week (I use this for my regular houseplants and this one for my succulents).
+I always use Plant Food when I water my plants – this stuff is magical!
+(My code is EVERYDAYREADING).

 - Make sure they get enough sunlight.
 Our house gets a LOT of natural light.
 I don’t have any plants in the basement because it’s just not quite bright enough for most houseplants in most of the rooms.
 Also. . .
 I don’t like going up and down stairs to water.
 Some plants can thrive with less light and the tag or Google will usually tell you, but most indoor plants really want a lot of indirect light.
 So you don’t want them getting blasted by direct sunlight, but a nice bright room out of the direct beams of the sun is perfect!